Northwestel: Modern corporate history

 A CRTC order in 2003 transferred a small section of Alberta, that had no telephone service, to Northwestel's operating area, as it could better serve the location from Fort Smith than could Telus due to isolation and network cost.
 Fort Fitzgerald residents initiated the process by appealing to the CRTC; service was installed at the end of 2005, delayed as the Regional Municipality of Wood Buffalo demanded ongoing access payments for installing the telephone lines, initially at a rate far in excess of the revenue that would be generated by a very small number of customers.
 The 2003 order had the effect of eliminating an anomaly - Northwestel already had some customers in Alberta adjacent to Fort Smith, though not as far from Fort Smith as Fort Fitzgerald.

 In 2012 Northwestel complied with the CRTC's request for a network modernization plan, which resulted in considerable opposition from northern rival telecoms.

 In February 2013, Northwestel released a revised modernization plan, which president Paul Flaherty explained to the public.
 But the new plan was criticized by the government of Nunavut and Northwestel's largest competitor SSi Micro.

 Parallel to this, another regulatory process before the CRTC has been underway regarding the wholesale prices Northwestel is permitted to charge competitors for access to its fibre cable connecting the Northwest Territories to southern Canada.

 In March 2015, the CRTC ordered Northwestel to reduce residential Internet rates in the Northwest Territories, while a final decision regarding wholesale rates is still pending.

+In November 2023, Northwestel took control of telephone service in Atlin, British Columbia, following a purchase from the incumbent provider Telus.
+The local Taku River Tlingit First Nation had advocated for this change because of "jurisdictional issues" preventing the community from receiving Internet services from Telus.
+Northwestel assumed control over the Atlin telephone exchange on November 23, 2023.

+In June 2024, Northwestel and Bell Canada announced that Northwestel will be sold to Sixty North Unity, a consortium of Indigenous communities from the Yukon, the Northwest Territories and Nunavut.
+The sale was still not finalized as of June 2025.